spragginsdesigns/Windows11-WiFiPasswordDump/README.md

+# WiFi Password Extraction Toolkit for USB Rubber Ducky

+This toolkit includes two components designed to extract saved WiFi passwords on a Windows system and save them to a file for review.
+The first component is a PowerShell script named `dumpwifipass.ps1`, which extracts the passwords.
+The second is a Ducky Script named `dumpwifipasswords.txt`, which automates the execution of the PowerShell script on a Windows 11 machine.

+## Components

+- **dumpwifipass.ps1**: A PowerShell script that extracts WiFi SSIDs and their corresponding passwords, saving them to a text file on the Desktop.
+- **dumpwifipasswords.txt**: A Ducky Script designed to automate the execution of `dumpwifipass.ps1` on a target Windows 11 machine.

+## Prerequisites

+- A Windows 11 machine with saved WiFi profiles.
+- Administrative privileges on the target machine.
+- A USB Rubber Ducky or similar device capable of emulating keyboard input.
+- (Optional) Twin Duck firmware on the USB Rubber Ducky if you plan to store and execute the PowerShell script directly from the device.

+## Setup

+1. **Prepare the PowerShell Script**:
+    - Ensure `dumpwifipass.ps1` is ready and stored either on a USB drive (if using Twin Duck firmware) or in a location from which it can be executed on the target machine.

+2. **Load the Ducky Script**:
+    - Encode `dumpwifipasswords.txt` using the Ducky Script Encoder and load it onto the USB Rubber Ducky.

+## Usage

+### Running the PowerShell Script Manually

+1. Open PowerShell with administrative privileges.
+2. Navigate to the directory containing `dumpwifipass.ps1`.
+3. Execute the script by typing `.\dumpwifipass.ps1` and pressing Enter.

+### Automating with the Ducky Script

+1. Insert the USB Rubber Ducky into the target Windows 11 machine.
+2. The Ducky Script `dumpwifipasswords.txt` will execute, automating the steps to open PowerShell, run `dumpwifipass.ps1`, and output the WiFi passwords to a file on the Desktop.

 # WiFi Password Extractor

 This PowerShell script, `GetWifiPasswords.ps1`, automates the process of retrieving saved WiFi network names (SSIDs) and their corresponding passwords from a Windows system and saves them into a text file named `WiFiPasswords.txt` on the user's Desktop.